SymfonyCasts/vue/sfcasts/ep1/sync-data-promise.md

 ## Returning a Promise from the Sync Method

-One of the cool things about isolating our AJAX calls into functions like `fetchCategories()` is that, when we call that function, we don't need to know or care if it's talking to an API, or which API, or if we're just loading the data locally from local storage or a variable.
+One of the cool things about isolating our Ajax calls into functions like `fetchCategories()` is that, when we call that function, we don't need to know or care if it's talking to an API, or which API, or if we're just loading the data locally from local storage or a variable.